-On a personal note, my husband Aaron and I have four sons and enjoy camping around Ohio, and at the National Parks, with our family (we really like the Family Hike-in camping in the Hocking Hills and Kelley’s Island).
+On a personal note, my husband Aaron and I have four sons and enjoy camping around Ohio, and at the National Parks, with our family.

-I am an avid reader on my Kindle, am in two book clubs, and I run a private Facebook group for my fellow readers called the “Busy People’s Reading Group”.
-I am also on Goodreads.
+I am an avid reader and am on Goodreads.
 Some of my favorite books in recent years:

 Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Saenz, Me Before You by Jojo Moyes, Station Eleven by Emily St. John Mandel, We are All Completely Beside Ourselves by Karen Joy Fowler, Beautiful Ruins by Jess Walter, and The Hundred Foot Journey by Richard C. Morais.